 Meet Marissa Johnston, she’s a professional house sitter who looks after other people’s homes and pets while saving for her own deposit.
 She admits it can be a tough gig at times, but knows it will be worth it once she’s saved enough for a house deposit and is happily settled in her own home.

 Yes, it’s a thing – buying a house to rent to others while leasing another place for yourself.
 You buy a bargain in a suburb you may not want to live in yourself, but use it as an investment and upgrade later.
 They say it’s a Gen Y thing, and 23-year-old Lauren Lovelace is its poster girl – she’s got two investment properties in Perth and plans to upgrade and buy more.
 It's not an option for everyone and you have to make sure you've crunched the numbers, but there are plenty who are choosing this route.

-Many Australians are using online sites such as Uber, Airbnb and Airtasker to make a little on the side.
+Many Australians are using online sites such as Uber, Airbnb and Airtasker to make a little extra cash on the side.
 Marcus Cook uses Airtasker to take on odd jobs – everything from gardening to fixing taps – and added $5000 to his income in just over a year.
 That’s a big boost to anyone’s house deposit savings.

 Can’t afford a house on your own?
 Consider joint ownership and split the costs like siblings Rebecca and David Leitch, who decided to go halves in a mortgage.
 Sharing the load will help you get your foot in the property market while you continue to save.